 7. Learn About Problem-Solving and Improvisation

-Going to a distant nature reserve, mountain region, or a national park with only your trusty backpack can be a life-changing experience.
+Going to a distant nature reserve, mountain region, or national park with only your trusty backpack can be a life-changing experience.
 This goes double for students who are still young and lack the grit of older generations or ex-scouts.

 Preparing for a camping trip takes experience, and you will often find yourself missing key items such as matches or a compass.
 Instead of heading back home with a sigh of defeat, you can improvise and solve your problems right then and there.
 Nature will often provide you with all the tools you need to not only survive but prosper while camping outdoors.